 The Risk Committee's role is to assist the Council in its oversight of the identification and control of risks to the objectives of Lloyd's.
-In carrying out the role, the Committee takes into account the relevant work of the Investment Committee and the Audit Committee.
-The Risk Committee is chaired by Neil Maidment, an independent nominated member of the Council.
+In carrying out the role, the Committee takes into account the relevant work of the other Council Committees including the Investment Committee and the Audit Committee.
+The Risk Committee is chaired by an independent nominated member of the Council, Neil Maidment.
 The other members of the Committee are drawn from the Council.
-The Chief Executive Officer, Chief Risk Officer, Chief of Markets and Chief Financial Officer are regular attendees, with others invited to attend all or part of any meeting as and when deemed appropriate.
+The Chief Executive

+Officer, Chief Risk Officer, Chief of Markets and Chief Financial Officer are regular attendees, with others invited to attend all or part of any meeting as and when deemed appropriate.